GaikwadPravin/Code-Compressor-Decompressor/README.md

 ### Files Included

-SIM.c     	 - Code compression and decompression logic using dictionary based encoding techniques. original.txt - This file contains input instructions. cout.txt     - This file has the expected compressed output. dout.txt     - This file has the expected decompressed output after decompression.
+* SIM.c     	 - Code compression and decompression logic using dictionary based encoding techniques.
+* original.txt   - This file contains input instructions for compression.
+* cout.txt       - This file has the expected compressed output.
+* dout.txt       - This file has the expected decompressed output.
+* compressed.txt - This file contains input binaries for decompression.

+### Note

+Please use parameters "1" and "2" to indicate compression, and decompression respectively.\n ./SIM 1 for compression \n
+./SIM 2 for decompression \n